kitchissippi-robotics/kitchissippi-delta/README.md

 This 3D printer is born out of a philosophy that encompasses many points:

 1. As much of the machine should be made out of 3D printed plastic items as is reasonably possible, and these parts should fit within the print area of a Prusa Mendel i2.
-   Frame joining pieces, effector, linear carriages, etc. - the parts that make this machine fit together and be an FFM printer are all plastic and smaller than 200mm x 200m x 100mm.
-Some parts may not fit within the restrictions of PrintrBot or Huxley models, but this has not been verified nor is it a focus.
+   * Frame joining pieces, effector, linear carriages, etc.
+   * The parts that make this machine fit together and be an FFM printer are all plastic and smaller than 200mm x 200m x 100mm.
+   * Some parts may not fit within the restrictions of PrintrBot or Huxley models, but this has not been verified nor is it a focus.
 (Sorry)

 2. As much of the hardware which cannot be 3D printed should be commonly available at North American hardware store chains.
   * Frame is made from 3/4" steel and aluminum square tubing stocked by most large chain stores